In-Context Algorithm Emulation in Fixed-Weight Transformers: Acknowledgments

 JH would like to thank Alex Reneau, Yingyu Liang, Mimi Gallagher, Sara Sanchez, T.Y.
 Ball, Dino Feng and Andrew Chen for valuable conversations; Hong-Yu Chen, Maojiang Su, Weimin Wu, Zhao Song and Pin-Yu Chen for collaborations on related topics; the Red Maple Family for support; and Jiayi Wang for facilitating experimental deployments.
 The authors would like to thank the anonymous reviewers and program chairs for constructive comments.

 JH is partially supported by Ensemble AI and Northwestern University.
-Han Liu is partially supported by NIH R01LM1372201, NSF AST-2421845, Simons Foundation MPS-AI-00010513, AbbVie and Dolby.
+Han Liu is partially supported by NIH R01LM1372201, NSF AST-2421845, Simons Foundation MPS-AI-00010513, AbbVie , Dolby and Chan Zuckerberg Biohub Chicago Spoke Award.
 This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.

 Typeset with a modified LaTeX template of 1712.09542 [hep-th] by Yuji Tachikawa \cite{tachikawa2020gauging}.